gabrielarec/social-network-api/README.md

 ## Installation
 ***
-You will run [npm i] to install all dependencies and then [npm run start] to start the server.
+You will run [npm i] to install all dependencies and then [npm start] to start the server.

 ## Usage
 ***
+The idea behind this app is for a user to be able to create a thought, edit it and/or erase it.
+The user is able to add and delete a friend.
+Also, each friend can react to each others thoughts as well as delete them.

 ## License